 The examination papers are drawn up in the three official languages of the EPO (English, French and German).
 Candidates may be permitted to submit their answers in another official language of a contracting state.

-The EQE, held once a year, comprises five papers:
+The EQE, usually held once a year, comprises five papers:

-Candidates may bring to the examination any books and documents they consider useful for answering the examination papers
+Candidates may use for the examination any books and documents they consider useful for answering the examination papers.

 To pass the EQE, it is obligatory to pass all examination papers.
 Candidates may not enrol for the main examination (papers A, B, C and D) until they have passed the pre-examination.
 There is a compensatory system in the main examination whereby under certain circumstances, low marks can be offset by good marks in other papers.